Justin01Wu/ObjectTreeCreator/README.md

 5. enum (will use first item)
 6. and so on

+The process will walk throught the class tree: call default constructor and run all setter on it.

-The missed class will be set to null, and you can customize it if you want to avoid null
+If an exception happen, the related properties will be set to null, you can customize it to avoid those exceptions.

-You can see those sample below
+You can see those sample below.

 ## How to use it